 How often should I irrigate the beds?

-Rooted cuttings are very resilient.
-Keep the bed moist but not wet for this would discourage root growth.
-Usually growers water new beds every other day to twice per day depending on sun intensity, temperature, and wind conditions.
+Growers typically water new beds between every other day and twice per day depending on sun intensity, temperature, and wind conditions.

-When will you ship my rooted plants?
+When will my rooted plants be shipped?

-What are the actual yields for Crimson Queen, Mullica Queen, Demoranville, Haines and welker reported by growers who have already established beds?
+What are the actual yields for Crimson Queen®, Mullica Queen®, Demoranville®, Scarlet Knight®, Haines™, and Welker™ reported by growers who have already established beds?

 What is FLVI?

-Yes, Rutgers only requires that growers buy one acre.
-NOTE: an additional propagating license is required to propagate Haines Welker or Scarlet Knight by conventional propagation.
-Contact Integrity Propagation for Details.
+NOTE: An additional propagating license is required to propagate Scarlet Knight®, Haines™, or Welker™ by conventional propagation.

-Growers may produce fruit or prunings and mowings from their initial field planting to plant secondary field planting or even subsequent field planting.
+Growers may produce fruit or prunings and mowings from their initial field planting to plant secondary field planting, or even subsequent field planting.

 Do you ship plants to British Columbia?

-One trailer using one-way-pallets holds about 8 acres.
-We regularly ship to Wisconsin, Massachusetts, Quebec, and New Brunswick using shipping carts that are returned to IP.
+One trailer using one-way pallets holds approximately 8 – 10 acres of plant material.
+We regularly ship to Wisconsin, Massachusetts, Quebec, and New Brunswick using shipping carts that are returned to Integrity Propagation.

 When is my Rutgers Royalty payment due?

-If you have any questions, please do not hesitate to contact us.
+If you have additional questions, please Contact Us.